-Sprayable airtightness sealant with humidity-variable water vapour permeability, blue/black
+Sprayable frost- and moisture-resistant sealant, humidity-variable, blue/black

-For use as a humidity-variable vapour check and airtight layer that can be applied as a spray or using a brush on wall, ceiling and floor surfaces, such as non-plastered masonry or porous panel-form materials - both indoors and outdoors.
+As a sprayable and brush-on vapour check and airtightness layer that can be applied to surfaces such as non-plastered masonry or porous panel-form materials - both indoors and outdoors.
 Also suitable for building component joints and for strengthening subsurfaces on renovation projects.

-- ✓ Time-saving and can be applied in versatile ways: spraying with an airless sprayer or AEROFIXX (compressed air), paint on. - ✓ Reliable structures thanks to excellent adhesive properties on all standard construction surfaces - ✓ Covers cracks and joints of up to 3 mm (1/8") width.
-Larger joints can also be covered in combination with AEROSANA FLEECE. - ✓ For robust building components: permanent elasticity and high durability once it has dried. - ✓ Improves surfaces: forms a bonding course between subsurfaces and subsequent coatings - ✓ Can be plastered/painted over, pro clima adhesive tapes can be stuck onto it - ✓ Flexible use in indoor and protected outdoor areas thanks to its humidity-variable s1 value - ✓ Excellent values in hazardous substance testing, has been tested according to the ISO 16000 evaluation scheme
+- ✓ Time-saving and can be applied in versatile ways: spray with an airless sprayer or AEROFIXX (compressed air) or else paint on - Reliable structures thanks to excellent adhesive properties on all standard construction surfaces - ✓ Covers cracks and joints of up to 3 mm (1/8") width.
+Larger joints can also be covered in combination with AEROSANA FLEECE. - ✓ For robust building components: moisture-resistant, permanently elastic and highly durable once it has dried - ✓ Improves surfaces: forms a bonding course between subsurfaces and subsequent coatings - ✓ Can be plastered/painted over, pro clima adhesive tapes can be stuck onto it - ✓ Flexible use in indoor and protected outdoor areas thanks to its humidity-variable s1 value - ✓ Excellent values in hazardous substance testing, has been tested according to the ISO 16000 evaluation scheme